Image: Tyler Spangler

 Weaving, woven items, weaving things together, jealousy of god-given talents, talents that lead to pain or persecution, arrogance, boastfulness.

 “Hubris”, excessive pride, arrogance or foolishness that leads to an inevitable downfall.
 Over-confidence.
-Any behaviours that challenge the “gods” of your life (parents, partners, bosses).
+Any behaviors that challenge the “gods” of your life (parents, partners, bosses).

 The asteroid Achilles is one of my key tools, alongside (3811) Karma and (2060) Chiron.
 Achilles is incredible for highlighting potential areas of deep wounding, or the ‘achilles heel’ of the chart when prominently placed in the natal chart.